 The TOE prevents data transfer of any type until Bluetooth pairing has completed.
 Additionally, the TOE supports OBEX (OBject Exchange) through L2CAP (Logical Link Control and Adaptation Protocol).
-Any new connection or data transfer attempts must first be accepted by the user, else the connection/data is rejected.
-In the event that there is no user input, the request times out and defaults to rejecting the attempt.

 The TOE rejects duplicate Bluetooth connections by only allowing a single session per paired device.
 This ensures that when the TOE receives a duplicate session attempt while the TOE already has an active session with that device, then the TOE ignores the duplicate session.